damounayman/myportfolio/content/posts/Machine Learning.md

 {{</ math.inline >}}

 # Vocabulary
+In this section, I will give some definitions.
 - **Machine Learning**: Field of study that gives computers the ability to learn without being explicitly programmed.
 - **Supervised Learning**: In supervised learning, we are given a data set and already know what our correct output should look like, having the idea that there is a relationship between the input and the output.
 Supervised learning problems are categorized into "regression" and "classification" problems.
 In a regression problem, we are trying to predict results within a continuous output, meaning that we are trying to map input variables to some continuous function.
 In a classification problem, we are instead trying to predict results in a discrete output.